 Spoken word artist Christopher “Chilo” Cajigas was able to deliver a powerful message about the kind of resilience and optimism needed to push forward during his performance.

-Powerful words such as these can really make an impact, especially when dealing with racism.
 The history of this in America is long and ugly, and we’ve unfortunately seen a resurgence of bold public displays of bigotry.

 “People are feeling like they don’t want to speak Spanish in